-- Always keep extra face masks in your dashboard to offer the passengers if they didn’t wear them.
+- Always keep extra face masks in your dashboard to offer the passengers if they don’t wear any.

 - After each ride, if it is possible, cleanse the passenger seat with alcoholic sprays.
 This way you both protect the next passenger and you.

 - If it is possible, separate the driver’s seat with other seats and ask the passengers to take place in back seats not front.

 - If you are going to help the rider with the baggage, try to keep the distance as much as possible.

 Of course, everyone knows better how to be protected but we tried to mention some of the most important and easily forgotten tips.
 If there are any other ways you feel can be helpful, add them to your daily ‘to do’ list.